mopidy/mopidy/docs/config.rst

 Mopidy primarily reads config from the file ``~/.config/mopidy/mopidy.conf``, where ``~`` means your *home directory*.
-If your username is ``alice`` and you are running Linux, the settings file should probably be at ``/home/alice/.config/mopidy/mopidy.conf``.
-You can either create the configuration file yourself, or run the ``mopidy`` command, and it will create an empty settings file for you and print what config values must be set to successfully start Mopidy.
+If your username is ``alice`` and you are running Linux, the config file should probably be at ``/home/alice/.config/mopidy/mopidy.conf``.
+You can either create the configuration file yourself, or run the ``mopidy`` command, and it will create an empty config file for you and print what config values must be set to successfully start Mopidy.

 When you have created the configuration file, open it in a text editor, and add the config values you want to change.
 If you want to keep the default for a